For many reasons, email is the best proving ground for AI and still the most popular digital customer service channel

 - The future is every channel, but email is your best first bet

 Instead of delivering on the promise of convenience, these bots damaged the customer experience.
 This is because basic chatbots lack natural language understanding (NLU) and limited the user to clicks or keywords.
-Chatbots have very rigid decision trees, and it’s nearly impossible for users to redirect the bot in a new direction once it starts on a journey.
-Customers had little control over the conversation, ultimately leading to desperate attempts to be connected with a human on another channel (with CSAT diminishing, and costs increasing, with each passing second.
+Chatbot tools have very rigid decision trees, and it’s nearly impossible for users to redirect the bot in a new direction once it starts on a journey.
+Customers had little control over the conversation, ultimately leading to desperate attempts to be connected with a human on another channel (with customer satisfaction [CSAT] diminishing, and costs increasing, with each passing second.

 Chat and social messaging are typically a stream of very short messages.
 You might send multiple in a row, perhaps using abbreviations, short-form text or digital slang like emojis.
 On the other hand, emails are longer, sometimes with multiple questions, or more in-depth information and attachments.
 This is because the number of back-and-forth interactions on email is generally less, but contain much more detail within each exchange.